-Agent Log Rotation
+Configuring Agent Log Rotation

 Accelerator automatically rotates session logs using default settings.
-Information about session logs:
+The session log naming conventions and rotation behaviors are as follows:

-- stdout/stderr logs go to consoleN.log (where N is the agent number). - Normal session trace messages go to ecagent N.log (where N is the agent number). - Only session trace logs will be rotated. - The default size limit for log files before being rotated is 1 GB. - The default number of rotated files to keep is 20.
-When that limit is reached, the oldest log files will begin to be deleted to make space for newer logs. - The most recent log messages are in ecagentN.log.When the log file reaches its size limit, that file is renamed to ecagentN.log.1.
+- stdout or stderr logs go to consoleN.log (where N is the agent number). - Normal session trace messages go to ecagent N.log (where N is the agent number). - Only session trace logs will be rotated. - The default size limit for log files before being rotated is 1 GB. - The default number of rotated files to keep is 20.
+When that limit is reached, the oldest log files will begin to be deleted to make space for newer logs. - The most recent log messages are in ecagentN.log.
+When the log file reaches its size limit, that file is renamed to ecagentN.log.1.
 If ecagentN.log.1 already exists, then it is renamed to ecagentN.log.2 before ecagentN.log is renamed to ecagentN.log.1.
 If ecagentN.log.2 exists, it is first renamed to ecagentN.log.3 and so on.
 This rotation continues until the retain count is met, at which point file deletion begins.